Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: The perverse homotopy t-structure

 Let $\xi$ be a geometric point with image $\eta$.
 By \cite[V.8.2]{sga1}, the canonical map $G_K\rar \pi_1^{\et}(S,\xi)$ is surjective.
-Thus, the map induced by $\eta^*$ is conservative.
+Thus, the map is conservative.
 Therefore, for any integer $n$, the map $\Hl^n(f)$ is invertible.
 Thus, the map $f$ is invertible. \end{proof}

-\begin{remark} Let $S$ be a regular scheme and let $R$ be a regular good ring.
-Assume that the residue characteristic exponents of $S$ are invertible in $R$.
-Then, the perverse homotopy t-structure of $\mc{DM}^A_{\et}(S,R)$ induces a t-structure on $\mc{DM}^{smA}_{\et,c}(S,R)$.
-If $T$ is a connected component of $S$, denote by $i_T\colon T\rar S$ the clopen immersion.
-The heart of this t-structure is then the full subcategory made of those objects of the form where $L_T$ is an object of $\Loc_T(R)$ for any connected component $T$ of $S$. \end{remark}
+\begin{corollary} Let $(S,\delta)$ be a d-scheme with $S$ regular and connected and assume that the residue characteristic exponents of $S$ are invertible in $R$, then the perverse homotopy t-structure induces a t-structure on $\DM^{smA}_{\et,c}(S,R)$ which is the same as its ordinary t-structure shifted by $\delta(S)$. \end{corollary}

-\begin{proposition} Let $S$ be a regular scheme and let $R$ be a regular good ring.
-Then, the Artin motive $\un_S$ is in degree $\delta(S)$ with respect to the perverse homotopy t-structure. \end{proposition} \begin{proof} Since $S$ is regular, the function $\delta=-\codim_S$ is a dimension function on $S$ (for which $\delta(S)=0$).
-Without loss of generality, we may work with this dimension function.
-We already know that $\un_S\leqslant_{hp} 0$ since it is a generator of the t-structure.
+\begin{corollary} Let $S$ be a regular connected scheme and let $R$ be a regular ring.
+Then, the Artin motive $\un_S$ is in degree $\delta(S)$ with respect to the perverse homotopy t-structure. \end{corollary}